Q? Please tell us a bit about Robust Tools

 Q?
 What else does the drive do?

 - It allows you to run forward and reverse and vary the speed.
-The dynamic braking function controls deceleration, the lathe powers to a stop, it does not coast.
+There is a dynamic braking function that controls deceleration; the lathe powers to a stop, it does not coast.

 Q?
 Do the lathes have a Radio Frequency Interference filter?